-Example: [PSO PROVIDER ADD]

-Provider: PROVIDER, TEST

-AUTHORIZED TO WRITE MED ORDERS: YES DEA#: TP4578893

-VA#: 1122 DETOX/MAINTENANCE ID NUMBER: AX1234567

-DEA EXPIRATION DATE: DEC 09, 2017

-STREET ADDRESS 1: 13th St CITY: Cheyenne

-STATE: WYOMING ZIP CODE: 82009

-Example: [PSO PROVIDER EDIT]

-Provider: PROVIDER, TEST

-AUTHORIZED TO WRITE MED ORDERS: YES DEA#: TP4578893

-VA#: 1122 DETOX/MAINTENANCE ID NUMBER: AX1234567

-DEA EXPIRATION DATE: DEC 09, 2017

-STREET ADDRESS 1: 13th St CITY: Cheyenne

-STATE: WYOMING ZIP CODE: 82009

-Example: [PSO PROVIDER INQUIRE]

-Name: PROVIDER, TEST

-Initials: TP

-NON-VA Prescriber: Tax ID:

-Exclusionary Check Performed: Date Exclusionary List Checked:

-On Exclusionary List:

-Exclusionary Checked By:

-Authorized to Write Orders: Yes

-Requires Cosigner: No DEA#: TP4578893

-Detox/Maintenance ID#: AX1234567 DEA Expiration Date: Dec 09, 2017

-Class: VA#: 1122

-Type: Unknown NPI#:

-emarks:

-Synonym(s): IK

-Service/Section: INFORMATION OFFICE

-Address: 13th St

-Cheyenne, WYOMING 82009

 Queue Background Jobs

 [PSO AUTOQUEUE JOBS]

 This option is used to queue all background jobs.
 Once the Queue the Background Jobs option is selected, the option automatically pre-selects the jobs.
 Entering “E” for exit cannot exit the option.
 To exit a specific job and go on to the next one, an up arrow (^) must be entered.
 The background jobs are as follows: